greenhorn12/JSPProject/README.md

 Note: Unser under JSPProject/WebContent/WEB-INF/, please open the web.xml file.
 Under the tag "<context-param>", you have "<param-value>".
 Please change the path under "<param-value>" to your desired location to store the uploaded file for the log file parsing project.

 I recommend Method 1.

+About the Project: This project solves some interesting problems.